jaalto/project--shell-script-performance-and-portability/STYLE-GUIDE.md

 ### 1.2 Code Organization and Modularity

-For best practises, divide shell script into sections.
+For best practises, divide program into sections.
 They are:

-- The shebang
 - The comment block
 - Constants
 - Functions
 - Program body in Main()

-In order to easily find the start of the program, put the entry point in a function called `Main` as the bottom-most function.
+In order to easily find the start of the program, put the entry point in `Main` as the bottom-most function.
 This provides consistency with the existing programming languages and allows readers to find the start of the program immediately.
-Using a function also enables the use of local variables for the main logic.

-A template for entry point:
+Relying on functions is a core design principle that modularizes logic from the outset.
+It ensures variable localization, encourages thinking in discrete execution blocks, and keeps code segments concise and visible.
+This 'one-task-per-function' makes the program significantly easier to extend and maintain as it evolves.

 ```shell
 Main ()
 {